MicrosoftDocs/entra-docs/docs/identity-platform/developer-glossary.md

 ## User principal

 Similar to the way a service principal object is used to represent an application instance, a user principal object is another type of security principal, which represents a user.
-The Microsoft Graph [`User` resource type][Graph-User-Resource] defines the schema for a user object, including user-related properties like first and last name, user principal name, directory role membership, etc. This provides the user identity configuration for Microsoft Entra ID to establish a user principal at run-time.
-The user principal is used to represent an authenticated user for single sign-on, recording [consent](#consent) delegation, making access control decisions, etc.
+The Microsoft Graph [`User` resource type][Graph-User-Resource] defines the schema for a user object, including user-related properties like first and last name, user principal name, directory role membership, and so on.
+This provides the user identity configuration for Microsoft Entra ID to establish a user principal at run-time.
+The user principal is used to represent an authenticated user for single sign-on, recording [consent](#consent) delegation, making access control decisions, and so on.

 ## Web client